isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

 </figure>
 <p>Dear School Management Team and Teachers, we are very blessed that Si En enrolled into a school that focuses on character building and at the same time nurturing in her a keen-to-learn attitude.<br>

 The sunshine environment in Oasis Primary really helps to boost my child to strive for her best in many ways.
-In her two years in school, we had observed her growth and we are especially grateful to Miss Chew of 2019/2020 (P1 and 2Harmony) for her love and patience for the children.
+In her two years in school, we had observed her growth and we are especially grateful to Miss Chew of 2019/2020 (P1 and 2 Harmony) for her love and patience for the children.
 She helped to build a good foundation on them.<br>

 Looking forward to many more fruitful years at Oasis Primary School.</p>